kologhacj/Rokot/README.md

 The methods of this class:

 <b>def __init __ (self, port, bitrate):</b><br>
-        """
-        initialize an instance><br>
+        This def initialize an instance
-        : Param port: port to which you want to connect, for example, <br>
+        : Param port: port to which you want to connect, for example, com4, tty5 : Return self.struct
-        com4, tty5
-        """
-        return self.struct

 <b>def _serialGet (self):</b>
-        """
         This def return serial data in this moment
         : Return: str
-        """
-        return self.struct
+        : Return self.struct

 <b>def serialWrite (self, file, struct):</b>
-        """
         This def write packages to file
         : Param file: file, which is to record

-        : Param struct: the package that you want to record

-        : Return: void
+        : Param struct: the package that you want to record : Return: void

 <b>def readBytes (self, count, array = False, write = False, filename = ""):</b>
-        """
         This def read com packages and print their

-        : Param count: the number of packets that need to be read

-        : Param array: the output as an array
+        : Param count: the number of packets that need to be read : Param array: the output as an array
         : Param write: write to the file

-        : Param filename: name of the file where to write the packets

-        : Return: void
+        : Param filename: name of the file where to write the packets : Return: void
-        """

 <b>def getTupleValues (self, bytes, sep = ","):</b>
-        """
         This def return data packages in tuple-form

-        : Param bytes: string in which one packet is recorded

-        : Param sep: separator in a package
+        : Param bytes: string in which one packet is recorded : Param sep: separator in a package
         : Return: tuple
-        """

 <b>def writeCoordinatesFromFile (self, fromf, to):</b>
-        """
-        This def get limited packages from file, filter it and write coordinates in
+        This def get limited packages from file, filter it and write coordinates in another file

-        another file

-        : Param fromf: the file where data will be taken

-        : Param to: file, which will be recorded the coordinates

-        : Return: void
+        : Param fromf: the file where data will be taken : Param to: file, which will be recorded the coordinates : Return: void